Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

          AT+CLOUD_SYNC

-Device registration with CloudID service failed
+Device registration with Cloud ID service failed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This message appears after connecting to Wi-Fi.
 The cause depends on the method of connection used.